misterfish/stick/README.md

 Stick is fast.
 See here for a benchmark of our factory example.

-Stick is much faster than Ramda.
 Though it initially depended on Ramda, we have decided to eliminate that dependency by reimplementing many of the functions.
 While profiling the WebGL example we found that even trivial functions like `R.flip` and `R.tap` are surprisingly expensive.

 This really only becomes an issue in tight loops -- an inner loop of a socket or server, an animation, a particle system where lots of objects are